ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/input_prediction_image.png" data-toggle="lightbox"><img src="figs/input_prediction_image.png" class="img-responsive" /></a>

 ### Object Classification [Inputs: Raw Data, Segmentation]
-This workflow should be used if you already have a binary segmentation image, or an object identity map (object labels).
+This workflow should be used if you already have a binary segmentation image.
-You could use a "Simple segmentation" export from the Pixel Classification workflow if this is sufficient for your use case, and thereby skip the thresholding step mentioned above.

 The image should be loaded in the data input applet: